gravity226/Understanding_Data_Science/Basic_Statistics/README.md

 Example 2

-How many times does each word appear in the dataset?
+What is the probability of seeing each word in the dataset?
 ``` python
 from __future__ import division